IAmThePan/sumerset-website/content/_index.md

     weight: 100
 ---

-{{< figure src="/images/Summerset.jpg" alt="Market Station Clubhouse" class="HomePage__BannerImage" >}}
+{{< figure src="/images/Sumerset.jpg" alt="Sumerset Apartments" class="HomePage__BannerImage" >}}

 {{< button text="View Current Availability" theme="Dark" link="/apply/" >}}

-**Market Station Apartments -- Conveniently Located and Affordable**
+**Sumerset Apartments --  Conveniently Located and Affordable**

-At Market Station Apartments you will find a perfect blend of convenience, affordability and comfort.
-If you ask our residents what they love about living here, they will tell you that Market Station offers great value: classic floor plans with plenty of storage at a terrific price.
-They will say that Market Station gives them easy access to shopping and is only minutes from I-40 and I-73 making it a short commute to work anywhere in the Triad area.
+At Sumerset Apartments, you will find a perfect blend of convenience, affordability and comfort.
+If you ask our residents what they most appreciate about living here, they will tell you that Sumerset offers great value: classic floor plans with plenty of storage at a terrific price.
+They will say that Sumerset is conveniently located on Lee Road with easy access to shopping and the entire Orlando area.
+So whether your household needs a one-bedroom, two-bedroom or three-bedroom apartment, stop by and check out everything Sumerset has to offer.
-Many of our residents appreciate living on the Greenboro Transit Bus Line with direct service to downtown.
-They also love the beautiful landscaping and elegant trees which provide lots of shade.
-So whether you’re looking for a studio, one-bedroom or two-bedroom apartment, stop by and check out everything Market Station has to offer.
 You’ll be glad you did.

 ***

 {{< contactInfo >}}

-{{< iframe src="https://www.google.com/maps/embed/v1/place?key=AIzaSyDU3vr9H2kUSnkmkvgWmxSNNl60NbV8U9Q&q=The%20Cliffs%20at%20Waterford%20Spring%20Lake%20NC&zoom=14" height="500px" width="100%" >}}
+{{< iframe src="https://www.google.com/maps/embed/v1/place?key=AIzaSyDU3vr9H2kUSnkmkvgWmxSNNl60NbV8U9Q&q=Sumerset%20Apartments%20Orlando%20Florida&zoom=14" height="500px" width="100%" >}}